Toulouse Entry Requirements

 Customs & Duty-Free

-1 liter of spirits over 22% alcohol OR 2 liters of alcoholic beverages under 22% alcohol OR 4 liters of wine AND 16 liters of beer
+1 liter of spirits over 22% ABV OR 2 liters of fortified wine/spirits under 22% ABV; plus 4 liters of still wine; plus 16 liters of beer.

 Currency